Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Simulations

 \section{Simulations}

 Because beam changes resulting from gain-deviations on the individual antenna element level have not previously been investigated for full-scale LOFAR-HBA observations, we have implemented the simulation and calibration pipeline in a Python code named \codename\ (Station Heterogeneity Impact on Multi-dimensional beam-Modelling Errors simulatoR and calibratoR)\footnote{\href{https://github.com/Stefanie-B/shimmerr}{https://github.com/Stefanie-B/shimmerr}}.
 This codebase is able to simulate any hierarchical interferometer, as long as the European Terrestrial Reference System coordinates of the individual antenna elements are known.
 It has been highly parallelised to allow for simulations of full LOFAR datasets and can simulate beam errors stemming from broken or miscalibrated (sets of) antenna elements, and pointing errors.
 When these effects are disabled, the elements at each level of the beam-forming hierarchy become identical, such that their beams only need to be computed once.
-The computation can then be sped-up by calculating a single beam and simulating the full beam by applying the array factor.
+The computation can then be sped-up by calculating a single beam and simulating the full beam by applying the array factor (\Cref{eq:array_factor}, where $m$ can iterate over antennas or tiles, based on the level in the hierarchy).

 To reduce the computational complexity of the forward prediction and because the behaviour of nulls in the beam is not expected to behave qualitatively differently between polarisations, we have chosen to implement \codename\ for only a single polarisation, which we treat as Stokes I, currently.
 The pipelines for visibility prediction and calibration are illustrated in \Cref{fig:sims_pipeline}.
 In the remainder of this section, we describe how the different parts of the visibility prediction and calibration simulations are implemented and the settings we have chosen for the simulated observations and calibration.